 Pacaso homes are residences in sought-after second home communities, not condos or hotel rooms in a resort.
 This is a fundamental difference in home type, as well as the experience itself.
 Pacaso homes are used only by owners and their guests, and are never rented.

 Austin’s take: “Pacaso homes are one of a kind because they are residential homes.
 In contrast, there’s an immense inventory of timeshare units.
 If you take a hotel that has 300 rooms, and each of those rooms are converted to a timeshare product which is split into 52 weeks and sold, that’s over 15,000 slices of the same unit type being used by as many different people.
 You can’t go rent a Pacaso as a hotel room or a vacation spot — it’s yours to enjoy.”

 3. Easy, equitable, flexible scheduling

 Pacaso owners enjoy ease, equity and flexibility with our SmartStay system, which lets owners book stays from two days to two years in advance.
 Owners visit their home multiple times throughout the year.
-In contract, timeshares are typically used once each year and have fixed scheduling limitations.
+In contrast, timeshares are typically used once each year and have fixed scheduling limitations.

 Austin’s take: “The reality is that people don’t plan every week of their year in advance, which is what timeshares require.
 Pacaso co-ownership strikes this nice balance of having flexibility while also giving people the certainty to secure dates that are important to them.
-That’s what Pacaso offers because we know the rigid structure of resort timeshares and other fractional offerings is not reflective of how people actually live and travel.”
+That’s what Pacaso offers because we know the rigid structure of timeshares and other fractional offerings is not reflective of how people actually live and travel.”